 Here is everything you should know about low-sodium lunch meats.

-- If you're watching your salt intake, you should look for low-sodium lunch meats with no more than 140mg of sodium per serving.
+- Low-sodium lunch meats should have no more than 140mg of sodium per serving.

 The Purpose of Sodium

 Sodium is an essential electrolyte that helps to regulate blood pressure, maintain fluid balance, and support nerve function.
 It's found in a variety of foods, including lunch meats.